-- A sheet of white card for the background and another for the template
+- a sheet of plain card for the background, and another for the template

-- Sticky tape if you want to make a finger puppet
+- (optional) sticky tape if you want to make a finger puppet (instructions below)

-Glue the dress to the wings so the neck is about in the middle, and then glue the head on top.
+- Glue the dress to the wings so the it is about in the middle, and then glue the head on top.